Call for proposals

 - Speakers/facilitators must be confirmed by 1 September 2021 at the latest.

 - Rooms will be allocated by the conference organisers.

 - Room arrangements cannot be changed.

 If you would like to host a full session, please submit a draft outline of the session to the conference organisers using the proposal submission form.
-The proposal must include tentative speakers as well as the key questions to be discussed.
+The proposal must include speakers and the facilitator, as well as the key questions to be discussed.

 Speakers and facilitators invited directly by the conference organisers will be granted free admission to the conference.
-Limited funding is also available, upon application, for economy-class travel and the hotel expenses of speakers and facilitators from non-profit organisations (excluding large national and international donor organisations).
-Applications for travel grants subsequent to the submission of a proposal cannot be accepted.
-There is no limit to the number of abstracts that can be submitted by an organisation, although travel grants are limited to one speaker per organisation.
+Limited funding is also available, upon application, for economy class travel and the hotel expenses of speakers and facilitators from non-profit organisations (excluding large national and international donor organisations).
+Applications for travel grants cannot be accepted after the submission of a proposal.
+There is no limit to the number of abstracts that can be submitted by an organisation, although travel grants are limited to one speaker per non-profit organisation.

 Timeline and acceptance